optionalg/cloudfwd/README.md

 ```
 5. You can also input specific host(s), index(es), source(s), or sourcetype(s).
 6. Save your changes.
-7. Open your Splunk deployment.
-8. Switch the time range picker to All time(real-time).
+7. Add information on API calls that the customer will need to set up in order to access classes from Cloudfwd.

 You can now search on your ingested data in your Splunk instance.